They call themselves numbers guys. Stat guys. Official titles often reference analytics.

 After being named the 17th head coach in program history on July 14, 2000, Brey's inaugural season at Notre Dame would qualify as nothing short of a whirlwind.

-In his debut on the Irish sidelines on Nov.
-18, the 51-year-old Rockville, Maryland, native, led the Irish to a 104-58 victory over Sacred Heart to earn his 100th career coaching victory.
+In his debut on the Irish sidelines the November, he led the Irish to a 104-58 victory over Sacred Heart to earn his 100th career coaching victory.
 Brey guided his team to 19 wins during the regular season, the most by an Irish first-year coach, and also became just the second coach in school history to take his team to the NCAA Championship in his first season.
 Notre Dame finished with a 20-10 record overall and an 11-5 mark in BIG EAST play as the Irish captured the West Division crown.

 En route to the divisional title, Notre Dame notched eight consecutive league wins and five straight road victories for the first time as a BIG EAST member.
 The Irish also produced three wins over top-10 teams (Georgetown, Boston College and Syracuse) for the first time since the 1991-92 campaign.